cbourke/ComputerScienceI/documents/syllabus.md

 (Reading/Lab/Hack).
 If you do not attend and you earn less than 75% of the points for the module, you will get a zero for the attendance portion of the module.

-***Online Section***

-Online courses have a lot less structure and more flexibility than an in-person course.
-However, this requires a lot more self-discipline and responsibility in order to succeed academically.
-If you have chosen to enroll in the online section, you will need to demonstrate that responsibility in how you approach the material for this course.

-The key difference is that since in-person attendance is not required, attendance points will not be assessed.

 ### Exams